-WordPress security is one of the most important topics for every single site owner to understand the basics of.
-Whether you’re managing a boutique eCommerce shop or 50 client sites, having a site get hacked can mean a loss in time, money, and credibility – all things no one wants to face.
+WordPress security is one of the most important topics for any site owner.
+Whether you’re managing a boutique eCommerce shop or 50 client sites, experiencing a security breach can mean a loss in time, money, and credibility — all things no one wants to face.

-While there’s no “one-size-fits-all” security solution for all WordPress sites, there are a few best practices that make a big impact.
-In this article, I’ll explain why sites get hacked in the first place, share security tips that are easy to implement in your workflow, and share how Flywheel can help (beyond keeping your server secure).
+While there’s no “one-size-fits-all” security solution for every WordPress site, there are a few best practices that can make a big impact.
+In this article, we’ll explain why sites get hacked in the first place, share security tips that are easy to implement in your workflow, and show you how Flywheel can help (beyond keeping your server secure).
 Here’s a quick overview.